Taiwopeter-babs/Taiwopeter-babs/README.md

 ### Hi there!
 I am Taiwo 👋

-I am a software engineer from Lagos, Nigeria.
-I am passionate about using my knowledge to make quality education accesible to as many young people as possible.
+I am a software engineer who is passionate about using my knowledge to make quality education accesible to as many young people as possible.

-- 🌱 I’m currently a software engineering student at ALX AFRICA
+- 🌱 I’m currently a software engineering student at ALX AFRICA learning how how build solutuions for growth and development.
+I put the knowledge of relevant tools to use, as well as learning new languages and industry best practices.
-- 💬 Ask me about C, Python, terminal commands on Ubuntu.
-I promise to respond ASAP.
+- 👯 I’m looking to partner and contribute to both existing and novel projects.
 - 📫 How to reach me: [Twitter](https://twitter.com/realtaiwo_peter) [LinkedIn](www.linkedin.com/in/taiwo-babalola-peter)

 - ⚡ Fun fact: